What Are My Mesothelioma Treatment Options?

-Palliative mesothelioma treatments are beneficial for helping reduce pain and discomfort.
-This is true for both patients who undergo aggressive first-line treatments and for those unable to receive curative treatment.
+Palliative mesothelioma treatment is beneficial to reduce pain and discomfort for patients that undergo aggressive first-line treatments and for those unable to receive curative treatment.

 Palliative Care Options for Pleural Mesothelioma

-- Partial Pleurectomy: This procedure involves the surgical removal of part of the pleura and is performed to help prevent fluid from filling the pleura, relieving symptoms.
+- Partial Pleurectomy: Surgical removal of part of the pleura to relieve symptoms and prevent fluid from filling the pleura.

-- Thoracentesis: This procedure is done to remove pleural effusions (fluid buildup in the chest wall) to help a patient breathe more easily.
+- Thoracentesis: Surgical removal of pleural effusions (fluid buildup in the chest wall) to help a patient breathe more easily.

-- Video-Assisted Thoracoscopic Surgery (VATS) Talc Pleurodesis: This procedure is an effective technique used to manage repeated pleural effusions, in which the space between the two layers of the pleura is sealed so that it can no longer fill with fluid.
+- Video-Assisted Thoracoscopic Surgery (VATS) Talc Pleurodesis: Effective technique that manages repeated pleural effusions, in which the space between the two layers of the pleura is sealed so that it can no longer fill with fluid.

 Palliative Care Options for Peritoneal Mesothelioma

-- Paracentesis: During this procedure, the space between the lining of the abdominal wall and the lining surrounding the internal organs is drained of fluid, potentially reducing peritoneal mesothelioma symptoms.
+- Paracentesis: Drains fluid in the lining of the abdominal wall and the lining surrounding the internal organs to reduce peritoneal mesothelioma symptoms.

-- Alternative Treatments: Alternative treatment options for mesothelioma may include massage, yoga, and meditation.
-While these practices may provide symptom relief and increase overall wellbeing, they are not a replacement for medical treatment.
+- Alternative Treatments: Includes massage, yoga, and meditation to provide symptom relief and overall well-being.
+These options are not a replacement for medical treatment.

 - Pain Medication: Doctors may prescribe pain medication to help relieve symptoms.

-- PleurX™ Catheter: This device is an FDA-approved catheter that allows cancer patients to manage fluid buildup in the chest or abdomen without going to the hospital, reducing pain and discomfort from home.
+- PleurX™ Catheter: FDA-approved catheter that allows cancer patients to manage fluid buildup in the chest or abdomen to reduce pain and discomfort at home without going to the hospital.

 Mesothelioma Doctors and Cancer Centers

 Top mesothelioma doctors specialize in diagnosing and treating mesothelioma.
-They are able to perform highly complex, mesothelioma-specific biopsies and surgeries that result in several more months or even years of life for many people.
+These doctors excel in performing mesothelioma treatment that may result in several more months — and even years — of life for patients.

 Contact us for help finding a mesothelioma specialist or distinguished mesothelioma cancer center near you.